aerni/statamic-livewire-forms/README.md

 ### Customization Example

-In the following example we want to dynamically generate the options of a select field from a Statamic collection.
+In the following example we want to dynamically generate the options of a select field based on the entries of a Statamic collection.
 We also want to change the view of the field because the design needs to be different to a regular select field.
 There are two ways to achieve our task.
 We can either create a `custom field model` or use the `hydratedFields` callback.
 Choose whichever route feels better to you.

 #### Using a custom field model